mekkim/innersourcecommons.org-wiki/InnerSource-Fall-Summit---Lessons-Learned.md

 * Pattern development is a good way of developing solution templates for use in various companies - should give a consistent approach to most common Inner Source issues.

+* Need to spread the word on Inner Source Survey - only 11 responses! @danese mentioned that the forthcoming Github Survey on Open Source communities might be worth looking into/collaborating with.

 ## Ideas inspired by the Fall Summit

 * Pattern-development library on innersourcecommons.org?